bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module1-introduction-to-sql/README.md

 Use `sqlite3` to load and write queries to explore the data, and answer the following questions.
-You should store each query as a string and label each as the indicated variable names:
+You should store each query as a string and label each as the indicated variable names.
+Also, store each of these queries in a seperate file named `queries.py` and either check these queries in the file or import them into another:

 - `TOTAL_CHARACTERS`: How many total Characters are there?
 - `TOTAL_SUBCLASS`: How many of each specific subclass?